cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Added the classic transposition ciphers scytale and rail fence (combined in one dialog) including the view and insertion of the key via icon.

-- The layout of the Solitaire dialogs was improved. +++++
+- The layout of the Solitaire dialogs was improved. xxxxxxxxxxxxx

 - The permutation cipher now also can be applied to hex files.

-- The educational program/game "Number Shark" in version 1.1.6 was corrected a little bit and the online help was enhanced.
+- The educational program/game "Number Shark" (in version 1.1.6 xxx) was corrected a little bit and the online help was enhanced.

 - If the result in the dialog primality testing says, that the given number is NOT prime, then you can directly (via a new button) call the